devcongress/elections-api/README.md

 1. Clone this repository on your computer with the following command: `git clone https://github.com/devcongress/elections-api.git`
 2. Run `bundle install` to grab all the dependencies of the project
 3. Create a _.env_ file in the project root directory and add the values for `ELECTIONS_DB`, `ELECTIONS_DB_TEST`, `ELECTIONS_DB_USERNAME`, `ELECTIONS_DB_PASSWORD` variables.
 All environment variables go into this file.
-4. Run `rake db:create` to create your database
+4. Run `rails db:create` to create your database
-5. Run `rake db:migrate` to run all migrations
+5. Run `rails db:migrate` to run all migrations
 6. Run `rails server` to start your server

 ## How to run the test suite

-To run the test suite, run `rake test`
+To run the test suite, run `rails test`

 ## Contributing